Portsmouth, Ohio: Primary and secondary

-Notre Dame High School, formerly Portsmouth Central Catholic High School, has served the city's Roman Catholics and others since 1852.
-It is also notable for its football team, founded in 1929.
-It won two state championships, in 1967 and 1970.
+Public schools include Portsmouth High School, founded in the 1830s.

+A new school opened in 2007.

+In 2009, the school system completed construction of 25 acre Clark Athletic Complex.

+Notre Dame High School is a Catholic school opened in 1852.

 Media

 Portsmouth is near the dividing line for several television markets, including Columbus, Cincinnati, and Huntington-Charleston.
 There are two local television stations, WTZP-LD, an America One affiliate, and WQCW, a CW affiliate.
 Until October 2017, Portsmouth was served by WPBO, a PBS affiliate.
 Programs aired on WPBO were broadcast by WOSU in Columbus.
 Local radio stations WIOI, WKSG, WNXT, WPYK, WZZZ, and WOSP-FM serve the city.

 Portsmouth is also served by three newspapers.
 The Portsmouth Daily Times is the city's only daily newspaper.
 The Community Common is a free biweekly newspaper and the Scioto Voice is a weekly newspaper mailed to subscribers.
 The University Chronicle is the student-led newspaper at Shawnee State University.